Information on Political Engagement, Public Policy and Lobbying, Trade Associations and Political Contributions at BNY Mellon.

 Federal Lobbying Disclosure Reports

-In addition to lobbying efforts by members of our Government Affairs Office, we have retained lobbying firms to advocate for our legislative interests on the federal and state level.
+In addition to lobbying efforts by members of our Government Affairs group, we have retained lobbying firms to advocate for our legislative interests at the federal and state level.
 These activities and applicable disclosure reports are regulated pursuant to federal and state laws.
 Our total annual federal lobbying spend can be found in our annual Corporate Social Responsibility Reports, and our federal lobbying disclosure reports can be found at http://lobbyingdisclosure.house.gov/index.html.
-Our state and local legislative lobbying efforts are concentrated in New York and Pennsylvania where the company’s main business operations are located.
+Our state and local legislative lobbying efforts are concentrated in New York and Pennsylvania, where the company’s main business operations are located.
 Expenses are of a de minimis nature and are disclosed where required by applicable law.

 We also engage in the political process through political contributions.
 BNY Mellon has two political action committees (PACs) funded entirely by voluntary contributions from our employees.
 Employees are not reimbursed or compensated in any way for political activities or contributions.
 In accordance with applicable federal, state and local regulations, the PACs have the ability to make contributions to U.S. federal candidates, and/or state and local candidates, political party committees and other political action committees.

-Our PACs are regulated by the Federal Election Commission (FEC), and file reports, as required, with the FEC and relevant state election commissions.
+Our PACs are regulated by the Federal Election Commission (FEC) and file reports, as required, with the FEC and relevant state election commissions.
 Reports filed with the FEC are available to the public at www.fec.gov.
 Our most recent report of our PAC contributions is available here.